Clinical Program Manager, FIT, Full-Time

 - State Regulations for child placement agencies set forth by CDSS and CCL.

-- Welfare and Institution Code and other related state and federal rules, regulations and laws pertaining to adoption, foster care, youth permanency, mentoring, and concurrent planning.
+- Welfare and Institution Code, Multi-Ethnic Placement Act (MEPA) and other related state and federal rules, regulations and laws pertaining to adoption, foster care, youth permanency, mentoring, and concurrent planning.

 - Adoption clinical issues.

-- Principles, practices and techniques used in the treatment of families and youth involved with adoption, foster care, youth permanency, family reunification, and concurrent planning.
+- Principles, practices and techniques used in the administration of adoption, foster care, youth permanency and concurrent planning.

 - Child psychology, child development, principles of individual and group behavior, family relationships, and family dynamics.